Heating and air companies expecting to ramp up services

 “The cold snap is definitely coming and we put extra staff on to take care of the overload of calls because they’ve already started calling, says Johnson City Heating and Air owner Ed Ritsko.

-News Channel 11’s team of meteorologists says temperatures are expected to be in the low to mid thirties.
+News Channel 11’s team of meteorologists says temperatures are expected to be in the low to mid-30s.

 So what exactly happens when freezing temperatures come?